macder/medusa-fulfillment-shippo/README.md

 ### **Get shipping rates for a cart**

-Request rates for all “live-rate” shipping option available to the cart.
+Request rates for all “live-rate” shipping options available to the cart.
 Returns an array of shippo live-rate objects.
 Does NOT modify the cart.
 Useful if you just need flat data for UI

 The cart must have a complete shipping address